June 16, 2016

 This stuff isn’t rocket science.
 It doesn’t matter who you buy malpractice insurance from.

 No, it’s not rocket science, but it is confusing and not all policies are created equal.
-Unless you want to spend hours pouring over policy forms and comparing insurance quotes, it’s best to work with an independent insurance broker that specializes and has a track record with professional liability insurance.
+Unless you want to spend hours pouring over policy forms and comparing insurance quotes, it’s best to work with an independent insurance broker that has a track record with professional liability insurance.
 Quotes between insurance companies are rarely apple-to-apple comparisons and the policy coverage varies…sometimes by a lot!

 Professional Liability Insurance all costs about the same, regardless of where you buy it.

 Professional Liability insurance rates are impacted by natural disasters, economic conditions, and poor business decisions i.e. where to write policies and who to partner with to distribute the product.
 It also matters how closely the insurer manages its claims.
 Don’t overlook smaller regional insurers.
 They typically have a more disciplined approach to writing business which means more consistent pricing and ability to weather not-so-good economic times.